sez11a/liferay-docs/userGuide/en/chapters/16-using-the-control-panel.markdown

 ## Portal Instances [](id=lp-6-1-ugen12-portal-instances-0)

 Liferay Portal allows you to run more than one portal instance on a single server.
-The Portal Instances page of the control panel lets you manage these instances.
+The Portal Instances page of the Control Panel lets you manage these instances.
 Data for each portal instance are kept separate from every other portal instance.
 All portal data, however, is kept in the same database.

 Each portal instance requires its own domain name.
 Liferay will direct users to the proper portal instance based on this domain name.
 So before you configure an instance, configure its domain name in your network first.
 When you're ready to add an instance, click the *Add* button here.